Applifting/link-shortener/README.md

 How to test:

+- Run 'docker-compose down' and 'docker-compose up', the DB has to be fresh for the tests to work
 - Run 'docker-compose run web sh -c "pytest --disable-pytest-warnings"'
 - All or most of the warnings should be about async syntax deprecation, as sanic_oauth has old/deprecated versions of dependencies (httpx et al.)